 A fierce advocate for justice and families, Congresswoman Sydney Kamlager-Dove proudly represents California’s 37th Congressional District, which covers a diverse area within Los Angeles County.

-Sydney came to Los Angeles to attend the University of Southern California as a political science major.
+Born into a family of politically active creatives, Congresswoman Kamlager-Dove attended the University of Southern California as a political science major and Zeta Phi Beta sorority member.
 While she was at USC, the 1992 riots following the Rodney King verdict erupted.
-And that catalytic event motivated Sydney to work with Rebuild LA and the Los Angeles Festival, two nonprofit organizations that advanced job creation and public arts programs to restore broken communities.
+That catalytic event motivated Congresswoman Kamlager-Dove to work with Rebuild LA and the Los Angeles Festival, two nonprofit organizations that advanced job creation and public art programs to restore broken communities.

 Congresswoman Kamlager-Dove has spent her career advocating for communities and families.
 In 2013, she was appointed to the Los Angeles County Commission on Children and Families, and in 2015, she was elected to the Los Angeles Community College Board.
 During her time on the board, she fought to make higher education and career training affordable and accessible to everyone, with a special focus on underserved communities and students who were previously in the foster care system or incarcerated.